Bitcoin Private Reaches Market Capitalization of $910,556.88 (BTCP)

-Bitcoin Private (BTCP) traded flat against the US dollar during the 1-day period ending at 14:00 PM E.T. on September 3rd.
-Bitcoin Private has a market cap of $910,556.88 and $24.10 worth of Bitcoin Private was traded on exchanges in the last day.
-One Bitcoin Private coin can now be bought for approximately $0.19 or 0.00000700 BTC on cryptocurrency exchanges.
-During the last week, Bitcoin Private has traded up 0.5% against the US dollar.
+Bitcoin Private (BTCP) traded flat against the U.S. dollar during the 1-day period ending at 10:00 AM E.T. on September 9th.
+Bitcoin Private has a market cap of $910,556.88 and approximately $24.10 worth of Bitcoin Private was traded on exchanges in the last 24 hours.
+One Bitcoin Private coin can now be purchased for $0.19 or 0.00000700 BTC on major exchanges.
+During the last week, Bitcoin Private has traded 0.5% higher against the U.S. dollar.

 Bitcoin Private Profile

-Bitcoin Private (CRYPTO:BTCP) is a proof-of-work (PoW) coin that uses the Equihash hashing algorithm.
+Bitcoin Private (BTCP) is a proof-of-work (PoW) coin that uses the Equihash hashing algorithm.
 It launched on March 3rd, 2018.
 Bitcoin Private’s total supply is 22,815,307 coins and its circulating supply is 4,785,761 coins.
 The Reddit community for Bitcoin Private is https://reddit.com/r/btc_private and the currency’s Github account can be viewed here.
-The official website for Bitcoin Private is btcprivate.org.
+Bitcoin Private’s official website is btcprivate.org.
 Bitcoin Private’s official Twitter account is @bitcoinprivate and its Facebook page is accessible here.

 BTCP will use ZClassic (zk-snarks).
 This means payments are published on a public blockchain, but the sender, recipient and other transactional metadata remain unidentifiable.”